Jerry Lewis: Directorial technique

-Acclaim and exposure in France
+Exposure in France

 While Lewis was popular in France for his duo films with Dean Martin and his solo comedy films, his reputation and stature increased after the Paramount contract, when he began to exert total control over all aspects of his films.
 His involvement in directing, writing, editing and art direction coincided with the rise of auteur theory in French intellectual film criticism and the French New Wave movement.
 He earned consistent praise from French critics in the influential magazines Cahiers du Cinéma and Positif, where he was hailed as an ingenious auteur.

 His singular mise-en-scène, and skill behind the camera, were aligned with Howard Hawks, Alfred Hitchcock and Satyajit Ray.
 Appreciated too, was the complexity of his also being in front of the camera.
 The new French criticism viewed cinema as an art form unto itself, and comedy as part of this art.
 Lewis is then fitted into a historical context and seen as not only worthy of critique, but as an innovator and satirist of his time.
 Jean-Pierre Coursodon states in a 1975 Film Comment article, "The merit of the French critics, auteurist excesses notwithstanding, was their willingness to look at what Lewis was doing as a filmmaker for what it was, rather than with some preconception of what film comedy should be."

-Not yet curricula at universities or art schools, film studies and film theory were avant-garde in early 1960s America.
+Curricula at universities or art schools, film studies and film theory were not yet avant-garde in early 1960s America.
 Mainstream movie reviewers such as Pauline Kael, were dismissive of auteur theory, and others, seeing only absurdist comedy, criticized Lewis for his ambition and "castigated him for his self-indulgence" and egotism.
-Despite this criticism often being held by American film critics, admiration for Lewis and his comedy continued to grow in France.
+Despite this criticism being often held by American film critics, admiration for Lewis and his comedy continued to grow in France.